riccardotornesello/template-turborepo-next-shadcn-storybook/README.md

 ## TODO

-- Pipelines
+- Add UI tests
-- Testing setup
+- Add all shadcn/ui components
-- Add linting description in README
+- Describe linting, pipelines and Docker in README
 - Update cache settings in `turbo.json` to avoid cache misses

-### Low priority

-- Add many more shadcn/ui components and their documentation in Storybook
+- Test building in pipeline